irionr/room-hosting/room_hosting_guidelines.md

 * The room host must be in the room before the speaker arrives to welcome them

+* If you are co-hosting the room with another person, settle down for each one's duties.
+One can introduce the speaker, and the other takes care of bringing the microphone to the people who ask questions, for example.

 * Make sure the water bottle or glass is fresh, and filled

 * Check the connection from the laptop to the projector